googlearchive/angularfire-seed/README.md

-# angular-seed — the seed for AngularFire apps
+# angularFire-seed — the seed for AngularFire apps

 This project is an application skeleton for a typical [AngularFire](http://angularfire.com/) web app.
 This library allows you to quickly bootstrap real-time apps using [Firebase](http://www.firebase.com) and [AngularJS](http://www.angularjs.org).